flexiondotorg/DVD-to-MPG/README.txt

 I love my wife, so I routinely rip the main feature of newly acquired ex-rental DVD movies so we can avoid the marketing crap.

-I also run a Mediatomb DLNA server and I want to import all my DVDs.
+I also run a DLNA server and I want to import all my DVDs.
 Ripping them helps reduce the amount of storage I will require.
-MPEG2-PS and MPEG2-TS files are compatible with my PS3 which is the client to my Mediatomb DLNA server.
+MPEG2-PS and MPEG2-TS files are compatible with my PS3 which is the client to my DLNA server.

 As a solution to the above I created this script, which can extract the main feature from a DVD video, allowing the user to select one audio stream and one